Moorgate Lease Extension - Free Consultation

 Increase your lease and increase your Moorgate property value

-It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 45 years left, the premises will be worth the same as a freehold for decades to come.
+It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement